Fiurgeist/OrbitIssue/README.md

 # Orbit Issue
 ===================

-## worker issue
+## worker issue /orbit/issues/86

 see `/src/test/java/com/fiurgeist/orbit/workerissue`

-There you can find a unit test which doesn't make a lot of sense as it is because I streamlined it to focus on the issue.
+There you can find a unit test which doesn't make a lot of sense as it is, because I streamlined it to focus on the issue.

 It's basically just a for loop which calls a StatelessWorker a 100 times and in that actor another StatelessWorker is called.

 And every 10th or so run of the test I get this exception:

 ```